1coderookie/KobraGoNeoInsights/docs/calibration.md

 ### Check The Wheels
 Make sure the v-slot wheels are all fine and that they aren't harmed or indented.
 The wheels should turn nice and smooth.
-If you feel any reoccuring hiccups during movements or when turning a wheel and can't see any damage of the wheel itself, you might have a bad bearing.
+If you feel any reoccurring hiccups during movements or when turning a wheel and can't see any damage of the wheel itself, you might have a bad bearing.
 If any wheels or bearings seem to be damaged or faulty, get yourself new ones and install them.

 Also pay attention to the correct positions of the V-slot wheels.
 They should sit in the v-slot of the rails perfectly and they shouldn't run too loose nor too tight.
 Please refer to the according sections for further information.